Kauno autobusų gamykla

-In 1952, the factory started building KAG-1 passenger buses which were copies of the Russian GZA-651 buses and were built on the GAZ-51 chassis.
-The factory improved the model and developed its own KAG-3 bus though it retained essentially the same specifications.
+In 1952, the factory started building KAG-1 passenger buses, which were copies of the Russian GZA-651 buses and were built on the GAZ-51 chassis.
+The factory improved the model and developed its own KAG-3 bus, though it retained essentially the same specifications.
 The buses had a six-cylinder, 68 horsepower, 3.5-litre engines.
 An empty bus weighted 3890 kg.
-KAG-3 was the most popular model with up to 350 vehicles produced per year.
+KAG-3 was the most popular model, with up to 350 vehicles produced per year.

-The wooden frame would rot which is why only a couple buses have survived.
-Examples are preserved in museums in Kaunas and Vievis as well as by a classic car club in Kaunas.
+The wooden frame would rot over time, which is why only a couple buses have survived.
+Examples are preserved in museums in Kaunas and Vievis, as well as by a classic car club in Kaunas.
 The wooden frame could also easily catch fire in an accident.
-One of the largest accidents occurred in winter 1966 when a crowded bus drove into a ditch and caught fire on the road from Luokė to Smilgiai.
+One of the largest accidents occurred in winter 1966, when a crowded bus drove into a ditch and caught fire on the road from Luokė to Smilgiai.
 21 people died in the accident, four others suffered severe burns.
 Due to safety concerns, the buses were phased out from passenger transport and converted into cargo or utility vehicles.
 However, the KAG buses remained in demand even after metal frame buses (such as PAZ-652) became available.
 The wooden frame could be replaced (some buses had 3 or 4 frame changes) and performed better on uneven roads (such as roads of the Caucasus).